SpurLens: Automatic Detection of Spurious Cues in Multimodal LLMs: Ablation Studies

 \subsection{Examining Spuriousity in the Vision Encoder}

 As suggested in \citet{multimon,eyeswideshut}, MLLMs' poor performance on perception tasks may be attributed to poor information or visual ambiguity in the vision encoder features.
 To study this, we train binary classifiers on vision encoder features and perform the same experiments as before to compute Spurious Gaps for HardImageNet classes.
 By isolating the vision encoder, we ablate away any biases that could come from the language model component.
 For each image in HardImageNet, we obtain a vector by averaging the embeddings of all image patches.
 For each class, we train a logistic regression binary classifier that determines whether a given embedding is of an image from that class.
 We evaluate the bias of this classifier by computing the PA Gap with the $K$ most and least-spurious images of that class.
 This experiment is done for various compositions and sizes of the training dataset; further details and results are found in Appendix~\ref{appendix:vision_encoder}.
 The results in this simple setting reaffirm key observations from our main experiments.
-The spurious biases measured from these linear classifiers are of similar magnitude to those measured from the Qwen2-VL experiments ($\sim 6\%$ class-wise average PA Gap).
-This suggests the vision embeddings are affected by spurious bias, and that language supervision did not significantly effect our main experimental results.
-While the training dataset size and composition for the linear classifiers effected the size of the Gap, spurious bias was still present and significant in all cases.
-Finally, the magnitude of spurious bias is highly class-dependent, which affirms our distributional analysis of the effect.
+While the logistic regression training dataset size and composition for the linear classifiers affected the size of the Gap, spurious bias was still present and significant for nearly all HardImageNet classes.
+The magnitude of spurious bias was class-dependent, reaffirming our distributional analysis of the effect.
+Finally, the average magnitude of the spurious bias is similar to that measured from the Qwen2-VL experiments ($\sim 6\%$ class-wise average PA Gap).
+This suggests that spurious bias exists within the vision encoder itself, and that methods to remedy that only use language supervision (such as those in Section~\ref{sec:mitigation}) are insufficient.